• 877-492-9800

 What is a ResCheck

 ResCheck is a software program provided by the US Office of Energy Efficiency and Renewable Energy.
-It is used to demonstrate that insulated wall, ceiling, and floor assemblies, as well as windows and doors used in construction drawing are in compliance with NY state codes.
+It is used to demonstrate that insulated wall, ceiling, and floor assemblies, as well as windows and doors used in construction drawings are in compliance with NY state codes.

 Note that ResCheck and Manual J are outside the scope of a HERS rating.